Bonus material: Free workshop on how to move from purées to finger foods

 In this method, solids are introduced to babies in the form of smooth or mashed purées, on a spoon, fed by the parent or caregiver.
-This is a totally fine and appropriate way to start, especially for parents who want to ease into the process, and who may need some time to overcome fears of gagging/choking.
-Purées are also great for babies who aren’t showing a desire to feed themselves until a few weeks into starting solids.
+Spoon feeding is a totally fine and appropriate way to start, especially for parents who want to ease into the process, and who may need some time to overcome fears of gagging/choking.
+Purées are also great for babies who aren’t showing a desire to feed themselves until a few weeks into introducing solid foods.

 What’s most important to know, is that babies should move through more textured purées and slowly start incorporating easier to more advanced finger foods using our Texture Timeline™ by no later than 9 months of age.
 This will help keep oral motor skills progressing in a timely manner and ensure picky eating prevention.

 Others prefer to jump into letting baby self-feed on large whole finger foods from day 1 – a method called baby led weaning.
 This is also a perfectly appropriate way of starting solids and is shown to be just as safe as purée feeding when parents/caregivers are educated on how to safely prepare and modify foods (1).

 This is great for babies who show more signs of independence at the table with wanting to feed themselves from day 1, as well as a way to fast track oral motor skill development.
 Parents who are less fearful of starting solids of different forms may find this to be easy to jump into.
 Note: It doesn’t mean that purées are skipped altogether – rather – naturally puréed foods are incorporated amongst other table foods the rest of the family is eating.